 Bowie City Council

-Roxy spends her free time selflessly giving to causes such as: Women in Technology, Brookings Institution, Young Professionals in Foreign Policy, The Women's Center, venture capital firms, state/local boards, and advising corporations on technology in Africa pro bono.
+Roxy spends her free time selflessly giving to causes such as: Women in Technology, Junior League of Washington, Johns Hopkins Carey Business School Advisory Board, The Policy Circle, Brookings Institution, 100 Black Men of America, The Women's Center, Global Give Back Circle, venture capital firms, and advising corporations on technology in emerging markets pro bono.

 Councilmember Ndebumadu is Council Liaison to the following City committees: